-Both adjusted Earnings Per Share (EPS) and adjusted operating income growth globally were strong and each exceeded its target in fiscal 2016, positively impacting annual incentive payouts.
+Both adjusted Earnings Per Share (EPS) and adjusted operating income growth globally were strong and each exceeded its target in fiscal 2017, positively impacting annual incentive payouts.

-Cumulative net sales growth is the metric that determines the earned share awards under the LTPP, which represents the cumulative growth rate for continuing operations over the three year period, adjusted for foreign currency and other items, such as the incremental sales impact from acquisitions.
-Cumulative net sales growth slightly exceeded the three-year target of 14%.
+Cumulative net sales growth is the metric that determines the earned share awards under the Long Term Performance Plan (LTPP), which represents the cumulative growth rate for continuing operations over the three year period, adjusted for items including foreign currency and the incremental sales impact from acquisitions.
+Cumulative net sales growth exceeded the three-year target of 11%.
 The metric that determines the cash payout in the LTPP is Total Shareholder Return (TSR) (not displayed on this graph), relative to our peer companies.
-Both our absolute and our relative TSR were strong in fiscal 2016, achieving 66th percentile ranking among our peer companies
+Both our absolute and our relative TSR were strong in fiscal 2017, achieving 78th percentile ranking among our peer companies.